tristartom/hindex/README.md

-hindex: lightweight indexing for log-structured key-value stores
+hindex: an index library for HBase
 ======

 Introduction